7 Estate Planning Questions for 2024

 #6 | What is the best way to convey this risk at an Estate Planning workshop?

 The goal should be to make what seems to be a very complex issue sound simple.
-Use Stonewood’s total tax burden report to calculate a tax example for your target audience.
+Use Stonewood Financial’s total tax burden report to calculate a tax example for your target audience.
 Run a base case and show those results.
 Then bring in the big guns.
 Incorporate the Widow’s Penalty.
 Show taxes normalizing over the next few years to more historic norms.
 Did you know that a 30% increase to today’s tax rates would only take tax bracket rates back to where they were in the late 90’s and early aughts?
 Show a new number with those higher taxes, and suddenly, you have the best call to action in the seminar game.
 Just offer up the ability to get your own numbers.
 Simple.
 Powerful.
 If you want an example of how to explain this story to your clients, check out this recent webinar I hosted on the topic.

 #7 | When can I get started?

 CoachingNo time like the present.
 Give your preferred direct mail or digital marketing company a call.
-And make sure your Stonewood Membership is active.
+And make sure your Stonewood Financial Membership is active.
 Book some time with our member success team to get access or get trained on your Estate Planning Toolkit so that you get the most out of your next event!